- About Immunology

 Michael Lagunoff, Ph.D.

-Associate Professor, Microbiology and Adjunct Associate Professor, Immunology
+Professor, Microbiology and Adjunct Professor, Immunology

 Michael Lagunoff received his bachelors degree in Chemistry from Oberlin College and his Ph.D. in Virology from the University of Chicago.
 He went on to do his post-doctoral training at the University of California, San Francisco where he began work on the molecular biology of Kaposi's Sarcoma-associated Herpesvirus.
-Michael is an associate professor in the Department of Microbiology and has an adjunct appointment in Immunology.
+Michael is a professor in the Department of Microbiology and has an adjunct appointment in Immunology.

 Department of Microbiology

 The laboratory studies the molecular virology of Kaposi's Sarcoma-associated herpes virus (KSHV).
 KSHV is the infectious cause of Kaposi's Sarcoma (KS).
 KS is a highly vascularized hyperplasia that is the most common tumor in AIDS patients and is currently the most commonly reported tumor in regions of Africa.
 KSHV is also associated with two B-cell lymphoproliferative diseases, primary effusion lymphoma and AIDS-associated multicentric Castleman's disease.
 The laboratory is interested in how the virus alters the host cell to induce tumors.
 KSHV encodes over 80 genes and many are involved in altering host cell signal transduction.
 The laboratory focuses on how initiation of signal transduction pathways by viral genes leads to viral pathogenesis in endothelial and B-cells.